erawn/pagebreaks/README.md

 <table align="center">
     <tr>
-              <td align="left">Each "pagebreak" keeps top-level ("global" for python) variables isolated, so that within a pagebreak you can use Jupyter notebooks normally (referencing variables between cells), but preventing those variables from being accessed (by default) in the rest of the notebook:.</td>
+              <td align="left">Each "pagebreak" keeps top-level variables isolated, so that within a pagebreak you can reference variables between cells normally, but in the rest of the notebook those variables will be inaccessible:.</td>
             <td align="center" width="40%"><img width="600" alt="showscopebound" src="https://github.com/erawn/pagebreaks/assets/26943712/d8552e7a-c151-4bb4-98a6-40e7090902a3">
     </tr>
       <tr>
-                <td align="left">To reference variables between Pagebreaks, add the variable to the "export" list at the bottom, and it will become accessible to later cells in a read-only state.</td>
+                <td align="left">To reference a variable defined in an earlier Pagebreak, add the variable to the “export” list at the bottom of the Pagebreak in which it was defined.
+Once it’s exported, later cells can read its value, but they can’t overwrite it</td>
              <td align="center" width="30%"><img alt="Screenshot 2024-07-01 at 11 09 27 AM" src="https://github.com/erawn/pagebreaks/assets/26943712/c10d1f0b-2290-4ca2-9106-5a226e5a7a4e">
     </tr>
         <tr>